 Currently, all GE hybrids adopted for cultivation in Vietnam were recognized as exceptional cases under MARD's Circular 29/2014.
-The Crop Production Law (CPL), coming into effect from January 1, 2020, provides provisions related to field trial, breeding, trading, and quality management of GE varieties.
-However, this Law does not clarify the procedures on cultivation approval for GE varieties.
-The CPL continues to refer to the Biodiversity Law regarding risk assessment and biosafety certification of GE crops.
+The Crop Production Law (CPL), that went into effect on January 1, 2020, provides provisions related to field trials, breeding, trading, and quality management of GE varieties.
+However, the CPL does not clarify the procedures for cultivation approval for GE varieties.
+The CPL continues to refer to the Biodiversity Law regarding risk assessments and biosafety certifications for GE crops.

-Exceptional Approval for GE hybrids
+Exceptional Approvals for GE Hybrids

 According to MARD's Circular 29/2014 on Exceptional Recognition of Biotechnology Advantages, a GE hybrid must be tested in field trials to demonstrate its equivalence with its host variety, except for those affected by the transgenic events.
-The demonstration trial of GE hybrids can be conducted at the same time with the risk assessment.
+The demonstration trial of GE hybrids can be conducted at the same time as the risk assessment.